John M. Merriman: Personal life

 In 1980, he married Carol Virginia Payne.
 They had two children, Laura and Christopher.
 His wife died in 2016.

-He lived part of each year with his family in Balazuc, in southern France.
-He wrote a history of the medieval village, The Stones of Balazuc: A French Village in Time (2002).
+In 1987, he and his wife bought a historic medieval house in Balazuc in southern France.
+He lived part of each year with his family in the village and wrote the only English language history of it, The Stones of Balazuc: A French Village in Time (2002).
+Merriman's love for Balazuc was well known.
+His former mentee historian David A. Bell said, “The minute the Yale semester was over, he headed [to Balazuc], sat around in cafes and talked to people into the small hours.”

 Merriman died from complications of bladder cancer and multiple myeloma in New Haven, Connecticut on May 22, 2022, at the age of 75.